NSO-developer/ha-hcc/raft-upgrade-l2/README.md

 specific commands to allow running them in the context of the admin user.
 See the compose.yaml, common-services.yml and Dockerfile files for details.

-SSH to the paris, london, and berlin nodes for shell and NSO CLI accces use public key-based authentication/login, while RESTCONF uses token validation for authentication.
+SSH to the paris nodes for shell and NSO CLI accces use public key-based authentication/login, while RESTCONF uses token validation for authentication.
 Tokens are retrieved through the NSO CLI that uses a shell script to generate a token.
-Password authentication has been disabled for the paris, london, and berlin nodes.
+Password authentication has been disabled for the paris nodes.

-On the paris, london, and berlin nodes, the NSO ncs, developer, audit, netconf, snmp, and webui-access logs are configured in $NCS_CONFIG_DIR/ncs.conf to go to a local syslog with the daemon facility managed by rsyslogd. rsyslogd pass the logs to a local /var/log/daemon.log and send logs with log level info or higher over TCP to the manager node's joint /var/log/daemon.log.
-See the rsyslogd config file under /etc/rsyslogd.conf for details on the rsyslogd setup on the paris, london, berlin, and manager nodes.
+On the paris nodes, the NSO ncs, developer, audit, netconf, snmp, and webui-access logs are configured in $NCS_CONFIG_DIR/ncs.conf to go to a local syslog with the daemon facility managed by rsyslogd. rsyslogd pass the logs to a local /var/log/daemon.log and send logs with log level info or higher over TCP to the manager node's joint /var/log/daemon.log.
+See the rsyslogd config file under /etc/rsyslogd.conf for details on the rsyslogd setup on the paris and manager nodes.

 Further Reading
 ---------------